adioshun/gitBook_Object_Tracking/3dtracking/2012-lidar-based-mot-system-with-dyanamic-modeling.md

 #### C. Object classification and feature extraction

-룰기분류 `Similar to the method mentioned by Nashashibi [36], a rules-based classification is performed to distinguish pedestrian and vehicles:`
+룰 기반 분류 `Similar to the method mentioned by Nashashibi [36], a rules-based classification is performed to distinguish pedestrian and vehicles:`
 - Segments with width less than 80cm are pedestrian;
 - Segments with width larger than 80cm are vehicle candidates and will be fitted to **line shape** or **L shape**;
 - L-shaped segments with both sides less than 80cm and no occlusion detection are vehicle.